 The Bottom Line

-As the CEO of Asinpa, Tavo Vasconcelos has witnessed many changes in human capital management.
+As the CEO of Asinpa, Tavo Vasconcelos has witnessed many changes in human capital management since the Great Resignation.
 He concludes, “Everyone simply wants to be viewed as an important member of a successful team and is valued and appreciated.
 One thing an organization can do right off the bat is to show a new employee this.
 This involves making sure all the details behind the scenes are taken care of efficiently and accurately, every time.”